metafacture/metafacture-documentation/MAINTAINING.md

 The option's name is produced by cutting away the "set" from the methods name, leaving "BatchSize" which is then lowercased.
 The parameter of this option is generated from the parameter type of the method - here an "int"eger.

-To add new example links to the playground or the metafacture runner or adjust existing links as well as the links to the JAVA code you have to update the flux example tsv: linksAndExamples.tsv
+To add new example links to the playground or the metafacture runner or adjust existing links as well as the links to the JAVA code you have to update the flux example tsv: [`linksAndExamples.tsv`](https://github.com/metafacture/metafacture-documentation/blob/master/linksAndExamples.tsv).

 ```tsv
 flux-commands	code-link	example